A Different Cooking Technique – Injecting Pork Butt

 You'll want to start this recipe the night before you actually intend to cook it, as it gives extra time for flavor to develop within the meat after it's been seasoned.

-Begin by trimming off any excess fat, silver skin, or other unattractive bits, saving them in a sealed container for making things like pork stock at a later date.
+Begin by trimming off any excess fat cap, silver skin, or other unattractive bits, saving them in a sealed container for making things like pork stock at a later date.
 You can also trim off bits of meat to make the pork more uniform in shape, though this isn't typically necessary given the primary uses for smoked pork butt don't usually require it to look very attractive.
 When done, rinse the meat off in cold water and pat it dry with paper towels.

-Finally, coat the outside of the butt thoroughly in mustard.
+Finally, coat the outside of the pork butt thoroughly in mustard.
 This helps the spice rub adhere better, as well as provide extra caramelization.
 When full coverage is achieved, rub in your spice mix before transferring the meat onto a large baking tray and covering with plastic wrap, letting it sit in the fridge until tomorrow.

 Step 2: Light the Smoker